Plumbing Emergencies and how to prevent them

 If the ceiling starts to bulge then put a hole in it with a broom handle to prevent the weight of the water bringing it down on your head, then collect the water in a bucket.

-Don’t ever try to drain the tank via the cold tap in the kitchen sink as this is normally connected straight onto the mains so not fed by the tank in the loft.
+Don’t ever try to drain the tank via the cold tap in the kitchen sink as this is normally connected straight to the mains so not fed by the tank in the loft.

 …and preventing them